DXA-Data-Xtraction-Assistant/DXA-Data-Xtraction-Assistant/README.md

 ###### <p dir='rtl' align='right'>[Back to Top](#Content)</p>
-#### iDXA: Lumbar Spine Ext
+#### iDXA: Lumbar Spine
-If the Lumbar Spine Ext option was selected, a “LumbarSpine.csv” would be generated in “SingleType” subfolder ([Figure 7: Schematic for the “.csv” output files in the “SingleType” Subfolder for the DXA Data Xtraction Assistant](#Output-Details)).
+If the Lumbar Spine option was selected, a “LumbarSpine.csv” would be generated in “SingleType” subfolder ([Figure 7: Schematic for the “.csv” output files in the “SingleType” Subfolder for the DXA Data Xtraction Assistant](#Output-Details)).
 Table 4 introduced the meaning of each column.

-*Table 4: Lumbar Spine Ext output*
+*Table 4: Lumbar Spine output*

 |Variables	|Explanation|
 |---|---|